LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

 The underlying idea of *RAJA Teams* is to enable developers to express nested parallelism in terms of teams and threads.
 Similar to the CUDA programming model, development is done using a collection of threads, threads are grouped into teams.
-Using the ``RAJA::loop`` methods iterations of the loop may be executed by threads or teams (depending on the execution policy).
-Control flow of the kernel is facilitated by the launch context, for example it is used to synchronize threads within a team.
+Using the ``RAJA::expt::loop`` methods iterations of the loop may be executed by threads or teams (depending on the execution policy).
+The launch context serves to synchronize threads within the same team.
 The *RAJA Teams* abstraction consist of three main concepts.

-  * *Launch Method*: creates an execution space in which developers may express their algorithm in terms of nested ``RAJA::loops``.
+  * *Launch Method*: creates an execution space in which developers may express their algorithm in terms of nested ``RAJA::expt::loops``.
 The loops are then executed by threads or thread-teams.
 The method is templated on both a host and device execution space and enables run-time selection.

   * *Resources*: holds a number of teams and threads (akin to CUDA blocks/threads).

   * *Loops*: are used to express hierarchical parallelism.
-Execution of the work in a loop are mapped to either teams or threads.
+Execution of the work within a loop are mapped to either teams or threads.
 Team shared memory is available through the ``RAJA_TEAM_SHARED`` macro, enabling threads to share data.

-The teams interface combines concepts form ``RAJA::forall`` and ``RAJA::kernel`` and various policies from kernel are applicable to the ``RAJA Teams`` framework.
+The teams interface combines concepts form ``RAJA::forall`` and ``RAJA::kernel``.
+Various policies from ``RAJA::kernel`` are compatible with the ``RAJA Teams`` framework.